reactioncommerce/example-storefront/docs/theming.md

 #### Theme overrides example

 To add custom overrides, simply add an `overrides` object to the theme.
-The `overrides` object contains a key which matches the component name, and the value being an object with your overrides to apply to that component.
+The `overrides` object contains a key which matches the component name with a prefix, and the value being an object with your overrides to apply to that component.

-- Starter kit components are prefixed with `Sk` in the theme. e.g. `SkHeader`.
+- Starter Kit components are prefixed with `Sk` in the theme. e.g. `SkHeader`.
 - Material UI components are prefixed with `Mui` in the theme. e.g. `MuiAppBar`.

 **src/lib/theme/reactionTheme.js**